Defending Licenses for over 10 years

 It is important that you are respectful of the officer and cooperative with his requests.
 While you are not required to tell the officer whether you have been drinking if he asks, be aware that police officers are human and if you refuse to answer their simple questions, it will likely arouse suspicion that would justify further investigation of DUI.
 Do not do anything that would overtly draw suspicion, such as lighting a cigarette, refusing to roll the window down all the way, or making sudden or furtive movements within your vehicle.

-Understanding the Consequences of a DUI Conviction
+Consequences of a DUI Conviction

 Being charged with a DUI can have serious consequences that can affect your personal and professional life.
 It is important to understand the potential penalties and long-term effects of a DUI conviction.